-Art and the essential need to question everything and enjoy anything that is not the expected.
+Art and the essential need to question our most intimate personal and collective identity

 External Links